 Intermittent or one-off payments as well as discretionary payments and employer contributions to superannuation schemes are not included in ordinary weekly pay.

-This means that OWP includes everything an employee is normally paid weeklypaid for a week’s work, such as their salary or wages, but can include other payments as well if they are a regular part of the employee’s pay and relate to the work done each week.
-For example, if the employee receives commission payments for sales at the end of each month, then these payments would need to be included on a prorata basis.
+This means that OWP includes everything an employee is normally paid for a week’s work, such as their salary or wages, but can include other payments as well if they are a regular part of the employee’s pay and relate to the work done each week.
+For example, if in each pay period the employee receives commission payments for sales made during the pay period, then these payments would be included in OWP.
 For many people, ordinary weekly pay is clear because they are paid the same amount for each week they work.

 If it is unclear whether a payment is regular or not, consider the following: